ketanv3/opensearch-plugin-boilerplate/README.md

-# opensearch-plugin-boilerplate
+# opensearch-plugin-template-kotlin
-OpenSearch plugin boilerplate written in Kotlin.
+OpenSearch plugin template written in Kotlin.

 Until OpenSearch and other artifacts are published to Maven Central [OpenSearch#581](https://github.com/opensearch-project/OpenSearch/issues/581), plugins may require building all their dependencies and publishing them to Maven local.